zackhanni/soundslikesoma/_services/podcast-recording-studios.md

 <div class="col-12 col-md-12">

 <h2>Podcast Production and Editing Services</h2>
-<p>Sounds Like Soma has become one of the highest rated **podcast production compnaies** in the Philadelphia area.
+<p>Sounds Like Soma has become one of the highest rated <strong>podcast production compnaies</strong> in the Philadelphia area.
 Currently located in South Philly, our experienced team of audio engineers and podcast producers are ready to take on all challenges.
 We network closly with dozens of local radio talk shows and live streamers.</p>
 <p>If your company is already experienced with podcasting, or are a newcomer to the scene, let us know how we can help capture your ideas and turn them into a top quality production capable of reaching millions.
 Our state-of-the-art podcast studio spaces have the equipment to tackle any audio or video related project, no matter how small or large the scale.
 Contact us to plan an approach that works best for your project or budget.</p>

 <div class="row justify-content-center">